f18m/boost-intrusive-pool/README.md

     and then released back to the pool/heap.
  2. `Mixed alloc/free pattern`: the items are returned to the pool/heap in a pseudo-random order, potentially generating memory fragmentation in the `plain_malloc` implementation.

+Finally for each combination of memory allocator and allocation pattern we measure the mean time it takes to allocate an item (or retrieve it from the memory pool!) against the "memory pool enlarge step" configuration value.
+Of course the enlarge step parameter will affect only the memory pool perfomances so that in theory the "plain malloc" time should remain constant (i.e. all green lines should be flat in all graphs below!).
+In practice small variations are expected also in the measured times for the "plain malloc".

 Results for the `Continuous allocations, bulk free at end` benchmark follow: